MalcolmMacDonald/MalsMod/README.md

 This mod adds the Counting Joker.

-# How do I install the new file?
+# How do I install the mod?

 ## Balamod